Education & Outreach

 Each year the NNSWCD locally promotes the Virginia Association of Soil & Water Conservation Districts Educational Foundation (VASWCDEF) Scholarship Awards Program.
 The Program supports the education of Virginia citizens in technical fields involving natural resource conservation and environmental protection through financial support to students majoring in or showing a strong desire to major in a course curriculum related to natural resource conservation and/or environmental studies.
 Four (4) $1000 scholarships are awarded throughout the state each year.

-Individual applicants must be full-time students enrolled in, or who have applied to a college freshman level curriculum.
+Individual applicants must be full-time students enrolled in any undergraduate level, or who have applied to a college freshman level curriculum.
 Applicants must reside or attend school in one of the four counties served by the NNSWCD: Lancaster, Northumberland, Richmond or Westmoreland.
-Applicants must document a class ranking in the top 20% of his or her graduating class, a 3.0 or greater Grade Point Average or appropriate equivalent of individual scholastic achievement.
+Applicants must document a class ranking in the top 20% of their graduating class, a 3.0 or greater Grade Point Average or appropriate equivalent of individual scholastic achievement.

 For the past 38 years, the Virginia Association of Soil & Water Conservation Districts (VASWCD) has sponsored a weeklong summer conservation camp for Virginia high school students on the campus of Virginia Tech.

 The program brings together some 60-75 interested students for a week of learning about Virginia's natural resources from conservation professionals and faculty of Virginia Tech.
 Most of the instruction is hands-on and outdoors.

 Each year the NNSWCD accepts applications to sponsor two campers to the weeklong session.
 Applicants must be in grades 9-12 during the academic school year and cannot have previously attended.
-In 2013, scholarships allowed funding three students at a cost of $550.00 per student.
+In 2016 NNSWCD Scholarships sent 2 students, Maeve Collins and Alma Talcott, (pictured) who are both from Richmond County to Youth Conservation Camp.

 In March, the NNSWCD promotes the Holiday Lake Forestry Camp to schools, the public, and partnering agencies by offering to cover the registration fee for two prospective applicants from the Northern Neck area.